CharlesTaylor7/acronymia/README.md

 ### Positive Feedback
 - People found it easy to use

-### Bugs
-- [x] Submission counter would often not update in realtime.
-- [x] On mobile ios Safari, Judge wasn't recognized for round.
-  - The issue is the player registered while inside of Discord's site preview window, and then tried to play the game from within Safari.
-  - These are separate browsers and therefore the player id is not consistent.
-  - Resolution: You have to play the game with the same browser throughout.
-  - The potential code fixes to this are worse than the workaround.
-"Solutions" would involve passwords, or fingerprinting, etc.
-- [x] Scoreboard results at the end were way undercounted.
-- [x] Websocket disconnects if you're away for more than 10 seconds. e.g. If you switch to another app on your phone.
-But I can try to make it automatically reconnect when the browser regains focus.
-- [ ] Timer desyncs.
-This means the browser interval got cleared and not reset.

 ### Tweaks
-- [x] Increase time to show winners before starting a new round, 10 seconds instead of 5.
-- [x] Decrease time for judge to select winner.
 - Have a separate Change name button.
 It's not obvious that you can click Join to rename yourself.
 - Able to see your point total during game play
 - Revealed names go under the acronym submissions